Hackthings/auto_id/README.md

 <li>Media alerts</il>
 </ol>

-<i>Disclaimer: We do not encourage teams to investigate known illegal activity or suspected individuals.
+<i>Disclaimer: We do not encourage teams to investigate known illegal activity or suspected individuals.</i>

 <b>Project #2:</b> Create a database platform that automatically syncs to known relationship tracking systems (i.e., Salesforce) for comprehensive data management.